 2. Purchase Decision Making

 Procuring reliable commercial charging stations suitable for the installation sites is important.
-Key factors include “How much does a commercial EV charging station cost?” and “Which charging types should I choose for different customers?”
+Key factors include:

-A super synergy with reliable hardware, with software on the charger users’ mobile app, and the CSO back end is paramount.
+A super synergy with reliable hardware, with software on the charger users’ mobile app, and the software back end is paramount.
 Next comes the after-sales terms and the warranties, and beyond.

-The list goes on, like applicable and available power supply strength, Future enhancements, Charger ability to be future ready, needs of the potential customers, etc, and the likes.
+The list goes on, like applicable and available power supply strength, continuous software updates, future-readiness, needs of the potential customers, etc.

 3. Location Management